 Agrocybe putaminum © MO user Byrain

-This is a somewhat common European urban grass species (sometimes in sand, gardens or manure) that is somewhat small (<5 cm) with a somewhat hemispherical cap shape with a faint veil zone on the stem.
+Agrocybe pediades - This European urban grass species (sometimes in sand, gardens or manure) is somewhat small (<5 cm) with a somewhat hemispherical cap shape with a faint veil zone on the stem.
 Agrocybe subpediades and Agrocybe semiorbicularis are said by many to be the same and the DNA supports this.
 All three species all around the world have the same ITS DNA.

-This is a new name being proposed for a very small species (<3 cm) found in grass, without a ring (like Agrocybe pediades) but with smaller spores and greenish overall colour, with rhizomorphs at the base of the stem.
+Agrocybe columbiana n.p. - This is a new name being proposed for a very small species (<3 cm) found in grass, without a veil at all and with smaller spores, a greenish overall colour and rhizomorphs at the base of the stem.
 Please be on the look out for it so we can figure out what it is!

 Agrocybe pediades © Andrew Parker

-This small, rare grass or garden species does not smell farinaceous but has grows from a ball or sclerotium at the base of the stem.
+Agrocybe arvalis - This small grass or garden species does not smell farinaceous but grows from a ball or sclerotium at the base of the stem.
 No veil.
 Bitter taste.
 We need local DNA to confirm we have this species, but European and eastern NA DNA match up well, so we probably do.

 possible Agrocybe arvalis © Danny Miller